Canadian Association of Music Libraries, Archives and Documentation Centres: CAML Review

 CAML began publishing a journal in 1972 entitled Newsletter/Nouvelles.
 The title was changed to CAML Review / Revue de l'ACBM in 2001.
 Since 2006, CAML Review / Revue de l'ACBM has been published as an open access journal.
-It includes research articles (peer-reviewed section), reports, news, essays, and reviews on topics relevant to the purposes of the Association, particularly those pertaining to music in Canada, music librarianship and archival management, and bibliography.
 The print version of CAML Review was discontinued in 2011.
 An index to volumes 1 - 38 of the CAML Newsletter and CAML Review was compiled by Kathleen McMorrow.

 Awards

 CAML provides awards for conference attendance, participation, and research.
 In 1998, CAML established the Helmut Kallmann Award for excellence in music librarianship and archives work in Canada.
 The award is named after Dr Helmut Kallmann, chief of the music division at the National Library of Canada from 1970 until 1981.
-The award is open to those who have made a substantial contribution to the preservation, development and/or research of Canadian music collections.
+Dr. Kallmann was made an honorary member of the association in 1987.
+The Helmut Kallmann award is open to those who have made a substantial contribution to the preservation, development and/or research of Canadian music collections.